microsoft/code-with-engineering-playbook/continuous-deployment/secrets-management/readme.md

 made public, would allow unauthorized access to resources.
 Examples of secrets are usernames, passwords, api keys, SAS tokens etc.

-We should assume any repo we work on may go public at any time and follow the appropriate procedures, even if the repo is initially private.
+We should assume any repo we work on may go public at any time and protect our secrets, even if the repo is initially private.

 ## General Approach

-The general approach is to keep secrets in a separate configuration file during development which is never checked in to the repo.
-Best practice would be to add this file name to the [.gitignore](https://git-scm.com/docs/gitignore) to prevent that it's checked in.
+The general approach is to keep secrets in separate configuration files that are not checked in to the repo.
+Add the files to the [.gitignore](https://git-scm.com/docs/gitignore) to prevent that they're checked in.

-Each developer may maintain their own version of the file or, if required, circulate it via private channels e.g. a Teams chat.
+Each developer maintains their own local version of the file or, if required, circulate them via private channels e.g. a Teams chat.

 In a production system, assuming Azure, create the secrets in the environment of the running process.
 We can do this by manually editing the 'Applications Settings' section of the resource, but a script using the Azure CLI to do the same is a useful time-saving utility.
 See [az webapp config appsettings](https://docs.microsoft.com/en-us/cli/azure/webapp/config/appsettings?view=azure-cli-latest) for more details.